KaykyDeSouzaDias/moodfi-website/README.md

 </div>

 # About the project
-This website was made with an intention to be a way to users download the windows/linux version of the app Mood-Fi.
+This website was made with an intention to be a way to users download the windows/linux version of the app <a href="https://github.com/KaykyDeSouzaDias/Mood-Fi">Mood-Fi.</a>

-Check out <a href="https://moodfi-download.netlify.app/">the website and donwload now Mood-Fi.</a>

 ![GIF-about-the-project](https://user-images.githubusercontent.com/59856984/160289459-40803332-37cd-4e57-bc11-bb231163fe9c.gif)